Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.
     5. Navigate back to the org/example folder using the breadcrumb trail.

-5. Register the web script with Alfresco Content Services.
+5. Register the web script with Content Services.

     1. Create a new browser tab.
     2. In the browser tab, enter the URL: `http://localhost:8080/alfresco/service/index`